Winter sports travel insurance

 Winter sports & ski travel insurance

 Our winter sports and ski travel insurance is available for one-off trips or multiple trips throughout the year.
-In fact, if you buy an annual policy, cover for winter sports is included free, so you can go skiing, snowboarding, bob sleighing, or even skeletons at no extra cost.
+On annual policies, adding winter sports travel insurance will cover you for up to 17 days.
+On single trip travel insurance, adding winter sports covers you for the whole length of your stay, so you can go skiing, snowboarding, bob sleighing, or even skeleton-ing for up to 365 days!

 Whether you’ll be on the black runs or the beginner slopes, you can rest assured knowing that your winter sports insurance is one thing you won’t have to be worrying about.